batsonjay/uploadDistributor/docs/Implementation-plan.md

 - The project has a solid foundation for further development

 ### Next Steps
-- Begin work on authentication integration (Phase 3):
+- Begin work on authentication integration with role support (Phase 3):
-  - Implement AzuraCast authentication flow
+  - Implement AzuraCast authentication flow with role retrieval
   - Build OAuth2 authentication for Mixcloud and SoundCloud
-  - Create secure credential storage
+  - Create secure credential storage including user role
+- Implement the two-tier logging system for daemon
+- Update the upload processor to handle different flows for DJ vs Admin users
 - Start replacing mocks with actual API integrations
-- Begin work on Web Client Development
+- Begin work on role-based Web Client Development

 ## Critical Path and Risk Mitigation (Revised)